Quality Improvement

 Measurement plan

-Testing the changes you want to make requires evaluation and reflection to determine if the change has made any impact.
-You can then amend any aspects before rolling out.
-You will study the data before and after implementing changes to determine the success.
+Testing the changes you want to make requires planned review and reflection.
+Study the data before and after testing changes.
+This will help you determine if the change has made any impact.
+You can then amend any aspects before implementing.

-A Plan Do Study Act (PDSA) method is helpful for considering what you want to find out from a test of change, what predictions you have about what will happen and reflect on learning from the test.
-This should be completed with your improvement team.
+A Plan Do Study Act (PDSA) cycle is helpful for considering what you want to find out from a test of change.
+You should make predictions about what will happen and reflect on learning from the test.
+Involve your improvement team in this.

-A Run Chart is a helpful way of displaying data and analysing the effectiveness of introducing your test of change.
+A Run Chart is a helpful way of displaying data.
+It lets you analyse the effectiveness of introducing your test of change.

 Plan Do Study Act (PDSA) guidance